Web Component

 Root

-The root tells you about where the component was rendered at.
-It can either be the document itself, or the ancestor element shadow root.
+The root tells you about where the component was rendered.
+It can either be the document itself or the ancestor element shadow root.

 edit this doc